sakyey-dev/upptime/README.md

 ## Notes for Extension

 - Added annoucement display feature on status page.
 All issues labeled with 'announcement' label will be considered as an announcement.
+- Only use pre-defined templates for announcements and maintanance schedule posts.
+The automation script with github workflow actions are quite subtile.
+- If you need to change slugs for monitoring endpoints, make sure to change `.github/workflows/announcement.yml` and `.github/workflows/maintance-comment-inject.yml` appropriately
 - You may set a color for each announcement by labeling announcement issues with 'warning' or 'critical' label also.
 The rules are here as following:
   - Only 'annoucement': Will be considered as 'info'-level announcement.
 Will be displayed in blue.
   - 'announcement' + 'warning': Will be considered as 'warn'-level announcement.
 Will be displayed in yellow.
 Useful for notify maintenance schedules.
   - 'announcement' + 'critical': Will be considered as 'crit'-level annoucement.
 Will be displayed in red.
 Useful for notify urgent issues.
 - If the announcement issue is closed, then the announcement display will be disappeared automatically.
-You may add `[expires: YYYY-MM-DD]` into the title of the issue in order to automatically close the announcement at that date.